 Once you click on the graph symbol, on the step of a journey, you can access further deliverability statistics which are defined thereafter (see main KPIs available).

-This is because some contact may have met the exit condition you have configured at the beginning of your journey (see when do contacts exit a journey?).
+This is because some contact may have met the exit condition you have configured at the beginning of your journey

 Main KPIs available